When can UAE residents catch a glimpse of the daytime Arietids meteor shower?

 “The dust stream that causes the Arietids shower is thought to be quite clumpy, leading to variations in the shower's intensity from year to year,” he added.

-Experts stressed that there's a chance to view some meteors this week during the final dark hour right before dawn, even though the majority of this meteor shower will be undetectable to us.
+Experts stressed that there's a chance to view some meteors this week during the final dark hour right before dawn, even though most of this meteor shower will be undetectable to us.

 Generally, meteor showers are simple to locate as long as the view is clear without any obstruction.